Approved Food deals

 As part of this Blagged offer, we've also got some specially-priced products that you can only get via our links (while stocks last):

 We've also spotted these strong deals which are available to everyone (but stock may be more limited).
-Prices below include the 10% discount:
+We've already applied the discount code:

 'Best before' vs 'use by'